- Barbel Winkler of Alfred Kärcher SE & Co. KG stated that Brightwork created fake news with its layoff and HANA coverage.

 “Through my involvement with climate science and the misinformation (aka ‘fake news’) spread in that particular topic area, I’m in touch with researchers who study this very topic.
 Underestimating the importance to not fall for and accidentally spread ‘fake news’ is not really possible, so here are some pointers of how to verify the credibility of sources and/or articles before sharing them.
 The information below is from the blog post Threading the Fact-Checking Needle on the Pro-Truth Pledge (PTP) website, using Shaun Snapp’s article as a case study.”

-That is curious, I wonder why the conclusion as to who is providing misinformation in climate science is not declared.
-Because the answer is the misinformation provided in that area is from those on the petrochemical payroll.
+That is curious; I wonder why the conclusion as to who is providing misinformation in climate science is not declared.
+Because the answer is the misinformation contained in that area is from those on the petrochemical payroll.